arielgatica27/moviesAPI/README.md

 This console app will help you find a movie within our library.
 It was created using Mongoose, express and the Mongo DataBase.

 #### Installation
-In order to have acces to the database
+In order to have acces to the database, after downloading the repository:
 ```
-npm init
+npm install
 ```
+describir cada uno de los end points.
+GET
+POST